akltech/Technical-Writing/README.md

 As a technical writer, my experience includes:

-1. Content Creation and Editing
+1. Content creation and editing.

 2. Information architecture design for documentation.